 Endorsement

-The Home Office has expanded the pool of UK research institutes and universities able to endorse candidates, and removed the need for those applying under the exceptional promise category to have been awarded a research fellowship, which is quite significant.
+The Home Office has expanded the pool of UK research institutes and universities able to endorse candidates, and removed the need for those applying under the exceptional promise category to have been awarded a research fellowship, which is quite a significant change.

 The endorsing bodies will include: